Novacer/SubTite-add-subtitles-to-videos/README.md

 * Support for subtitles of various fonts and colours
 * Support simple video editing, such as cropping/trimming
 * Support adding static images on top of the video between certain timestamps.
+* Support for displaying audio waveforms along the timeline (similar to Audacity etc).

 # Licensing
 SubTite is available under [The Prosperity Public License 3.0.0](https://prosperitylicense.com/versions/3.0.0)